Medically Reviewed by Dr. Majid Tanveer, DVM

 Viral dog diarrhea is often the result of parvovirus, which can cause severe dehydration and even death.
 Other viral culprits include:

 Protozoans are single-celled organisms that can cause digestive issues in dogs.
 Common protozoans causing dog diarrhea include:

 Intestinal parasites, or worms, enter your pet’s body through contaminated food or water and usually cause bloody diarrhea with mucus.
 The most common types are:

 Organ dysfunction is one of the most common causes of dog diarrhea.
 Major organs, such as the liver, kidneys, pancreas, and intestines, can become impaired, resulting in gastrointestinal distress.

 When these organs cease to function properly, it can affect digestion and absorption of nutrients in your pet’s food, leading to unpleasant symptoms such as watery stools.

 If your furry friend consumes foods that are not suited for their system – whether due to intolerance or allergy – digestive issues may arise, from loose stools to full-on diarrhea.

-  Grains, dairy products, beef, chicken, eggs, fish, and soy tend to be the typical culprits of this uncomfortable state.
+Grains, dairy products, beef, chicken, eggs, fish, and soy are typical culprits of this uncomfortable state.